 Hilton St. Petersburg Bayfront

-We are excited to announce that we will be holding the 11th Annual ISCA Swim Coaches Summit at the beautiful Hilton Bayfront in St. Petersburg, Florida.
+We are excited to announce the 11th Annual ISCA Swim Coaches Summit at the beautiful Hilton Bayfront in St. Petersburg, Florida.
 We want all of you to attend.
 It will be an exciting time with the completion of the Olympics.
 We will be able to get a first-hand update of the stories behind the stories at the 2021 Olympics.

 We want both young and old coaches to come, learn, share and enjoy.

-Honoring five coaches with their inclusion into the ISCA Hall of Fame
+Honoring six coaches with their inclusion into the ISCA Hall of Fame